 - A6.1 The Auditor shall review and document the Certified Company's list of local, state, and federal consumer notices. - A6.2 The Auditor shall review and document the procedures the Certified Company has adopted to identify new or amended consumer notice requirements. - A6.3 The Auditor shall review and document the procedures the Certified Company has adopted to ensure that appropriate notices are added to the outgoing consumer correspondence.
 A random sample of consumer correspondence should be tested to verify the procedures are working as intended. - (A7) Data Security.
 A Certified Company shall establish and maintain a reasonable and appropriate data security policy based on the type of Consumer Data being secured that meets or exceeds the requirements of applicable state and federal laws and regulations.
 The Certified Company shall ensure that an annual risk assessment is performed on the Certified Company's protection of Consumer Data from reasonably foreseeable internal and external risks.
 Based on the results of the annual risk assessment, the Certified Company shall make adjustments to their data security policy if warranted.
-A reasonable data security policy shall include, but not be limited to, measures taken to ensure: - (a) The safe and secure storage of physical and electronic Consumer Data; - (b) The Certified Company restricts physical access to facilities and protected information assets;
+A reasonable data security policy shall include, but not be limited to, measures taken to ensure: - (a) The safe and secure storage of physical and electronic Consumer Data; - (b) Computers and other electronic devices that have access to Consumer Data contain reasonable security measures such as updated antivirus software and firewalls; - (c) Receivables portfolios are not advertised or marketed in such a manner that would allow Consumer Data and Original Account Level Documentation to be available to or accessible by the public; - (d) If there is any offsite access to a Certified Company's network, the offsite access shall be through the use of a virtual private network "VPN" or other system that requires usernames and passwords, complex and non-intuitive passwords, recurring password changes, and multifactor authentication; - (e) The Certified Company can prevent connectivity with the network and/or remotely disable or wipe company-issued computers and electronic devices that contain Consumer Data when an employee or agent no longer has an employment/agency relationship with the company or if a device is lost or stolen;

-- (c) Computers and other electronic devices that have access to Consumer Data contain reasonable security measures such as updated antivirus software and firewalls; - (d) Receivables portfolios are not advertised or marketed in such a manner that would allow Consumer Data and Original Account Level Documentation to be available to or accessible by the public; - (e) If there is any offsite access to a Certified Company's network, the offsite access shall be through the use of a virtual private network "VPN" or other system that requires usernames and passwords, complex and non-intuitive passwords, recurring password changes, and multifactor authentication; - (f) The Certified Company can prevent connectivity with the network and/or remotely disable or wipe company-issued computers and electronic devices that contain Consumer Data when an employee or agent no longer has an employment/agency relationship with the company or if a device is lost or stolen; - (g) Consumer Data that is transferred to a third party is transferred securely through the use of encryption or other secure transmission sources; - (h) Any use of artificial intelligence that interfaces with Consumer Data is contained on and only assessable from the internal network and any "learning" or "knowledge" by such artificial intelligence is not shared with or accessible to outside networks; - (i) An action plan has been developed and communicated with relevant employees on how to handle a data breach in accordance with applicable laws, which shall include any required disclosures of such breach; - (j) A disaster recovery plan has been developed and communicated with relevant employees on how to respond to emergencies (e.g. fire, natural disaster, etc.) that have the potential to impact the use and storage of data; and - (k) The secure and timely disposal of Consumer Data that complies with applicable laws and contractual requirements, provided that account records are maintained for at least three (3) years from the date of last collection activity.
+- (f) Consumer Data that is transferred to a third party is transferred securely through the use of encryption or other secure transmission sources; - (g) An action plan has been developed and communicated with relevant employees on how to handle a data breach in accordance with applicable laws, which shall include any required disclosures of such breach; - (h) A disaster recovery plan has been developed and communicated with relevant employees on how to respond to emergencies (e.g. fire, natural disaster, etc.) that have the potential to impact the use and storage of data; and - (i) The secure and timely disposal of Consumer Data that complies with applicable laws and contractual requirements, provided that account records are maintained for at least three (3) years from the date of last collection activity.